TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 If the gateway is registered with the same EUI in some other tenant, the error will reflect that as well.

 First, double check that you have entered the EUI correctly.
 Then, double check that you have not already registered the gateway.
 Finally, if you have purchased the gateway secondhand, it is possible someone before you registered the gateway.
 Contact them to unregister it.
 If they are unavailable, we recommend you to contact the gateway manufacturer, who can help you configure your gateway with a new EUI or trace the supply chain.

+If you are using {{% tts %}} Cloud or Enterprise, ask the admin of your tenant if they can release this EUI.
+You may have to show proof that you own this gateway.

 A temporary workaround would be to define a custom Gateway EUI in physical gateway settings (if the gateway allows it), and register the gateway on {{% tts %}} using the new EUI.
 Note that a custom Gateway EUI should be issued from an IEEE block owned by the user.